No. There is no safe amount of alcohol to drink during pregnancy. Even “light drinking” has the potential to damage the fetus.

 - Alcohol-Related Birth Defects (ARBD)

-- Neurobehavioral Disorders Associated with Prenatal Alcohol Exposure
+- Neurodevelopmental Disorder Associated with Prenatal Alcohol Exposure (ND-PAE)

 (Source: National Organization on Fetal Alcohol Syndrome FASD Terminology Summit, 2004)